aliou/www/_posts/2019-08-10-attributes-api-and-value-objects.md

 The `attributes` method allows you to define an attribute with a type on a model.
 This type can be a completely custom.

 In our example, we have spaceships that are defined by their category.
-Those categories are immutable and interchangeable and are good candidates for to be transformed into [value objects][value-objects]{:target="_blank"}.
+Those categories are both immutable and interchangeable, and are good candidates to be transformed into [value objects][value-objects]{:target="_blank"}.

 [value-objects]: https://www.martinfowler.com/bliki/ValueObject.html